open-horizon/anax/docs/model_policy.md

 Following are the fields in the JSON representation of a model object:

 - `objectID`: A unique name for a model object, created by the author of the model object.
-It must be unique within an Open Horizon organization.
+It must be unique within an {{site.data.keyword.edge_notm}} organization.
 This field is required.
 - `objectType`: A user defined name representing the type of the object.
 This is used to help the model object author differentiate different kinds of objects.
-There are no builtin types, nor does the Open Horizon runtime use this type for anything other than identifying a model object instance or gfroup of instances.
+There are no builtin types, nor does the {{site.data.keyword.edge_notm}} runtime use this type for anything other than identifying a model object instance or group of instances.
 This field is required.
-- `destinationOrgID`: The Open Horizon organization where the model object will reside.
+- `destinationOrgID`: The {{site.data.keyword.edge_notm}} organization where the model object will reside.
 This field is required.
 - `destinationID`: The node id (without organization prefix) where the object will be deployed.
 This field is optional and not recommended.
 You should delete this field when using `destinationPolicy`.
-- `destinationType`: The Open Horizon Pattern in use by nodes where this object should be deployed.
+- `destinationType`: The {{site.data.keyword.edge_notm}} Pattern in use by nodes where this object should be deployed.
 This field is optional and mutually exclusive with `destinationPolicy`.
 You should delete this field when using `destinationPolicy`.
 - `destinationList`: The list of destinations as an array of pattern:nodeId pairs where the object will be deployed.
 This field is mutually exclusive with `desinationID` and `destinationPolicy`.
 You should delete this field when using `destinationPolicy`.
 - `destinationPolicy`:
   - `properties`: Policy properties as described [here](./properties_and_constraints.md) which a node policy constraint can refer to.